Forced marriage: Canada

 Forced marriage may be practised among some immigrant communities in Canada.
 Until recently, forced marriage has not received very much attention in Canada.
-That lack of attention has protected the practice from legal intervention.
+The lack of attention has protected the practice from legal intervention.
 In 2015, Parliament enacted two new criminal offences to address the issue.
 Forcing a person to marry against their will is now a criminal offence under the Criminal Code, as is assisting or aiding a child marriage, where one of the participants is under age 16.
 There has also been the long-standing offence of solemnizing an illegal marriage, which was also modified by the 2015 legislation.

-In addition to these criminal offences, the Civil Marriage Act stipulates: Marriage requires the free and enlightened consent of two persons to be the spouse of each other, as well as setting 16 as the minimum age for marriage.
+In addition to these criminal offences, the Civil Marriage Act stipulates: "Marriage requires the free and enlightened consent of two persons to be the spouse of each other", as well as setting 16 as the minimum age for marriage.